 Our Room & Board Experience

 We ordered our furniture and extras on the Room & Board website and I can’t talk about Room & Board without mentioning how seamless everything was—the ordering, delivery and set up.
 We order a lot of things online and sometimes that experience can be really impersonal, but not with Room & Board.
 After placing our order, we received a phone call from an associate who set up a delivery date with us for the following week.
 They later reminded us and confirmed the appointment the day before with a two-hour delivery window.
-And then the day of delivery, the installers arrived right on time, which is always great, especially when you have multiple little ones in your home!
+And then the day of delivery, the installers arrived right on time.

-The associates came in, set up the bed, delivered the other items, and left the room in perfect condition (even taking all cardboard, etc., with them when they left).
-They worked with us on where to place the bed, and explained everything clearly, including how to separate the beds down the road, etc. They made sure that we were completely comfortable—and certain that this bed was the right fit for our boys and the space, before they left.
+The associates came in, set up the bed, delivered the other items, and left the room in perfect condition.
+They worked with us on where to place the bed and how to separate the beds down the road.
+They made sure that we were completely comfortable—and certain that this bed was the right fit before they left.
 Room & Board really goes above and beyond when working with their customers and their attention to detail is always so appreciated by my family and me.

 I can’t say enough about the quality of products and customer service behind the Room & Board team.
 From the very first visit to their website, to working with a couple different Design Associates to get advice on different furniture options, color palette, and even how to mix pillow textures, to the delivery itself, Room & Board took such good care of us from start to finish and were central in helping us create a room that is already so loved by our boys.
 With their help, we turned a small, 120-square-foot room into a modern, fun, and functional space.
 Thank you Room & Board; we are all smiles here!